Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 104,991, 37,443 total housing units (homes and apartments), and a median house value of $153,291, Tyler real estate and house prices are near the national average for all cities and towns.
+With 104,991 people, 37,443 houses or apartments, and a median cost of homes of $153,291, Tyler real estate and house prices are near the national average for all cities and towns.

 Single-family detached homes are the single most common housing type in Tyler, accounting for 62.75% of the city's housing units.
 Other types of housing that are prevalent in Tyler include large apartment complexes or high rise apartments ( 24.46%), duplexes, homes converted to apartments or other small apartment buildings ( 7.69%), and a few row houses and other attached homes ( 3.32%).